 Retro Casio Watches - Making A Comeback!

-But what models are available online right now?
+So, what models are available online today?
 Let’s take a peek…

 1. Casio F-91W-1 Digital Watch

 If we are going to talk about retro Casio watches, then I have to start with the classic to beat all classics – the F-91W.
 It has long been a staple of Casio fans, and has even been seen on the wrist of Obama, when he was a school.
 You can read a more detailed review of it here.

 It is probably one of the simplest, cheapest and most timeless of all Casios.
 A simple black resin case and band, with time (12 or 24hr time), day and date on display, as well as an alarm.

 What more can you ask for in a simple and almost throw away watch!

 If you love the old-school Casio look, but also want to wear your watch to work, then this retro model is definitely the one for you.